AnthonySteele/anthonysteele.github.io/PullRequestWorkflow.md

 Pull request give review.
 There are other ways to do review.
 Human review is inconsistent, time-consuming, not scalable or repeatable and invariably has a political aspect.
 Review helps as a bug-finding process, but it is not a good substitute for e.g. simple test coverage.
 Review helps as a style and architecture process, but is no substitute for pairing.

-Pull requests do not scale - A tailback of unmerged PRs is always a bad sign, and not just because of having to rebase or fix merge conflicts.An unmerged and undeployed PR is work in progress.
+Pull requests do not scale - A tailback of unmerged PRs is always a bad sign, and not just because of having to rebase or fix merge conflicts.
+An unmerged and undeployed PR is [work in progress](http://kanbantool.com/kanban-wip-limits).
 Your cycle time from writing code to deploying code when joining the back of that queue is much greater, and the risks are greater too.
+In extreme cases there can be forgotten PRs that are weeks or months old, no-one remembers exactly what their intent was, and are neither easy to safe to merge any more.
+This is just wasted work.

 > Continuous integration (CI) is the practice, in software engineering, of merging all developer working copies to a shared mainline several times a day. https://en.wikipedia.org/wiki/Continuous_integration